 Immobilizer Delete for many VW and Audi cars with Bosch ECUs (please note: some Siemens ECUs are not supported, please contact us for availability)

-kermatdi.com offers an immobilizer defeat service for all VW/Audi (VAG) cars.
-This requires sending the ECU to our service center in Utah.
+Kermatdi.com offers an immobilizer defeat service for all VW/Audi (VAG) cars.
+This requires sending the ECU to our service center (please note this is not the Colorado address on the website) You will be sent the address when this product is purchased in the email confirmation.

 Q: How can I tell If I have an immobilizer problem?